Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 Your position on the OML determines your promotion sequence number.

-Factors that influence your number include:
+Factors impacting your ranking include:

 • Board scores